zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
+Programming Language
-- Tech 3 - version 3.0
+- Python 3
+API
+- Twitter API (Standard v1.1)
+Libraries
+- numpy
+- os
+- pandas
+- seaborn
+- matplotlib
+- nltk
+- sklearn
+- jieba
+- keras
+- torch
+- re
+- functools
+- wordcloud

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?